d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 at each layer throughout the convolutional block is reduced (compared to the previous layer).
-The first convolutional layer uses a kernel with a height and width of 5, and then a $2$ pixels of padding which compensates the reduction in its original shape.
+The first convolutional layer uses a kernel with a height and width of $5$, and then a $2$ pixels of padding which compensates the reduction in its original shape.
-While the second convolutional layer applies a same shape of
+While the second convolutional layer applies the same shape of
-$5 x 5$ kernel with no padding, which results in reductions in both height and width by 4 pixels.
+$5 x 5$ kernel without padding, resulting in reductions in both height and width by $4$ pixels.
 Moreover each pooling layer halves the height and width.
 However, as we go up the stack of layers, the number of channels increases layer-over-layer